-These obligations and how it carries out its governance role and conducts its meetings are contained in the Board's Governance and Policy Manual.
-This was updated in 2021.
+These obligations and how it carries out its governance role and conducts its meetings are contained in the Board Governance Manual.

-There are two permanent committees, the Audit and Risk Committee and the Remuneration, People and Culture Committee.
+There are three Board sub committees, the Audit and Risk (ARC) Committee, the Remuneration, People and Culture (RPC) Committee and the Strategy & Technology Committee (S&T).